AkashKrDutta/lanyon-plus/_posts/2017-1-17-The-kickstart.md

 open source world belongs to it so you may love it there, moreover using git is a preliminary knowledge to get yourself a smooth working project.
 Till this is sufficient for your Kick Start, what you should remember is that you must practice things regularly in order to hone your skills.
 I know there will be people having done these already, you may explore other unkown fields such as
 Parallel Programming, Machine Learning.. how ?
-Get to know your seniors!.<br>
+Get to know your seniors!<br>

 **Things Not To Do:**
 <br>